ewansetin/Sentiment-analysis-machine-learning-model/README.md

 # Sentiment-analysis-machine-learning-model

 ## Overview
-My project explored sentiment analysis, which detects the emotional tone of text to better understand users.
-While sentiment analysis is widely researched, I undertook this project to introduce myself to machine learning and to evaluate the performance of different approaches.
+This project explores sentiment analysis, a technique that detects the emotional tone of text to better understand user opinions.
+While sentiment analysis is widely researched, this project serves as an introduction to machine learning and evaluates the performance of different classification approaches.

-I built a sentiment-analysis pipeline to compare supervised probabilistic and non-probabilistic classifiers, applying established methods and best practices.
-The goal was to evaluate model performance and highlight insights that could inform future AI-driven text analytics.
+The project implements a comprehensive sentiment analysis pipeline to compare supervised probabilistic and non-probabilistic classifiers, applying established methods and best practices.
+The primary goal is to evaluate model performance and highlight insights that could inform future AI-driven text analytics applications.

 ![Screenshot](/assets/Images/MLAINLP.png)

-## My Research
+## Research Context
 This project evaluates and compares supervised learning classifiers for sentiment analysis—a core area of natural language processing and AI.
-Drawing on academic and online sources, the review looks at how machine learning methods are applied to text data, focusing on supervised algorithms for classifying sentiment while noting the broader ethical and professional context.
+Drawing on academic and online sources, the project examines how machine learning methods are applied to text data, focusing on supervised algorithms for classifying sentiment within the broader ethical and professional context.

-### Sentiment Analysis
+### What is Sentiment Analysis?

-Social platforms generate huge amounts of unstructured text that reveal user opinions and emotions.
-Sentiment analysis, or opinion mining, detects the polarity of this text—positive, negative, or neutral—and can also be extended to finer scales or combined with emotion detection for richer insight.
+Social platforms generate vast amounts of unstructured text that reveal user opinions and emotions.
+Sentiment analysis, also known as opinion mining, detects the polarity of this text (positive, negative, or neutral) and can be extended to finer scales or combined with emotion detection for deeper insights.

 ![Screenshot](/assets/Images/SSpectrum.png)

-Key steps include:
+The sentiment analysis process involves several key steps:

-- Data sourcing: from social media, forums, or benchmark datasets such as SST or SemEval.
+- Data sourcing: Collecting text from social media, forums, or benchmark datasets such as Stanford Sentiment Treebank (SST) or SemEval

-- Text processing: cleaning and normalising text (tokenising, lemmatising, removing noise) to improve model accuracy.
+- Text processing: Cleaning and normalizing text through tokenization, lemmatization, and noise removal to improve model accuracy

-- Feature extraction: using methods like Bag-of-Words, TF-IDF, and N-grams to turn text into usable numeric features.
+- Feature extraction: Converting text into numerical representations using methods like Bag-of-Words, TF-IDF, and N-grams

-### Modelling Approaches
+### Common Modelling Approaches

-Three main strategies are common:
+Three main strategies are commonly employed in sentiment analysis:

-- Lexicon-based: simple and dictionary-driven but less automated.
+- Lexicon-based: Simple and dictionary-driven but less automated and adaptable

-- Machine learning: uses labelled data with algorithms such as Naive Bayes, Logistic Regression, SVMs, or Random Forests.
+- Machine learning: Utilize labeled data with algorithms such as Naive Bayes, Logistic Regression, Support Vector Machines, or Random Forests

-- Deep learning: neural networks (CNNs, RNNs) that learn complex patterns automatically and often deliver the best accuracy.
+- Deep learning: Employ neural networks (CNNs, RNNs, Transformers) that automatically learn complex patterns and often achieve superior accuracy

-Hybrid methods can combine these for improved results.
+Hybrid methods can combine these approaches for enhanced performance.

 ![Screenshot](/assets/Images/SAMDLpipelines.png)

-### Supervised Learning Focus
+### Project Focus

-This project compares probabilistic (e.g. Naive Bayes, Logistic Regression) and non-probabilistic (e.g. SVM, Random Forest) classifiers, highlighting how each handles uncertainty and noise.
-Performance is assessed with standard metrics such as accuracy, precision, recall, and F1 score.
+This project specifically compares probabilistic (e.g., Naive Bayes, Logistic Regression) and non-probabilistic (e.g., SVM, Random Forest) classifiers, examining how each approach handles uncertainty and noise.
+Performance is assessed using standard metrics including accuracy, precision, recall, and F1-score.

-## What is requred

-To compare probabilistic and non-probabilistic machine-learning approaches for sentiment analysis, I built a system that applies both types of classifiers using established sentiment-analysis methods.

-Key considerations:
+## Key Considerations

-- Dataset: must be rich in lexicon, accessible, and pre-processed to support accurate sentiment detection and avoid domain bias.
+- Dataset: The dataset must be lexically rich, accessible, and appropriately preprocessed to support accurate sentiment detection while avoiding domain bias

-- Feature extraction: techniques such as TF-IDF, Bag-of-Words, N-grams, or word embeddings are evaluated—individually and in combination—to see how they influence model performance.
+- Feature extraction: Various techniques including TF-IDF, Bag-of-Words, N-grams, and word embeddings are evaluated both individually and in combination to assess their impact on model performance

-- Model selection: probabilistic and non-probabilistic algorithms are chosen not just for reported accuracy but also for data characteristics, interpretability, and reliability.
+- Model selection: Probabilistic and non-probabilistic algorithms are chosen based on reported accuracy, data characteristics, interpretability, and reliability

-- Evaluation: data are split into training and test sets, with cross-validation and tests on unseen data to ensure robust, unbiased results.
+- Evaluation: Data is split into training and test sets, with cross-validation and testing on unseen data to ensure robust, unbiased results

-This setup enables a fair comparison of the two modelling approaches and supports meaningful conclusions about their effectiveness in AI-driven sentiment analysis.

-## My Design
+## Design & Workflow
-The workflow follows key steps: data collection, data processing, feature extraction, model training, and evaluation.
-The goal is to identify which classifiers perform best for text-based sentiment classification.
+The workflow follows key steps:
+data collection ⮕ data processing ⮕ feature extraction ⮕ model training ⮕ evaluation.

+### Data Collection
-I selected a dataset with textual reviews linked to ratings, providing both input (text) and discrete output (sentiment label).
-Reviews were chosen for their richness in emotional cues and diversity, helping reduce domain dependence while maintaining enough examples for training (5,000–20,000 instances).
+The project utilizes a dataset containing textual reviews paired with numerical ratings, providing both input (text) and discrete output (sentiment labels).
+Reviews were selected for their emotional richness and contest diversity, helping reduce domain dependence while maintaining sufficient examples for training (5,000–20,000 instances).

 ### Data Processing
-Raw data is user-generated and inconsistent, so pre-processing was applied to improve model performance.
-Ratings were mapped to three classes—negative, neutral, positive—to simplify classification.
-Text processing included: Replacing contractions, Tokenisation, Partial stop-word removal, Lemmatisation and stemming.
+Raw user-generated data exhibits inherent inconsistency, necessitating comprehensive pre-processing to optimize model performance.
+The rating scale was simplified from five points to three sentiment classes—negative, neutral, and positive—to streamline classification tasks.

+The text processing pipeline includes sequential application of:
+- Contraction replacement and standardization
+- Tokenization into individual word units
+- Selective stop-word removal (retaining sentiment-relevant terms)
+- Lemmatization and stemming for root word extraction
+- Case normalization

 These steps reduce noise while preserving semantic meaning, supporting better feature extraction and model learning.